DAWNDINOS is a five year research project studying the dawn of the age of dinosaurs.

 There are various ideas about this shift from crocodile-line to dinosaur/bird-line dominance.
 The DAWNDINOS research team will be testing the ‘Locomotor Superiority Hypothesis.’ for the first time to see if this explains why dinosaurs succeeded across the Triassic-Jurassic transition and why the crocodile-line did not enjoy the same success on land.

-During June and July DAWNDINOS has teamed up with the City of London Academy (CoLA) on an exciting ‘science through art’ after-school outreach project.
-The project includes a series of five ‘Dino Art Club’ sessions for students aged 11-18 years, led by art teacher Ben Frimet.
+During June and July DAWNDINOS teamed up with the City of London Academy (CoLA) on an exciting ‘science through art’ after-school outreach project.
+The project included a series of five ‘Dino Art Club’ sessions for students aged 11-18 years, led by art teacher Ben Frimet.

-The project will be closely linked to DAWNDINOS scientific research, dinosaur evolution, Triassic ecosystems and extinctions and will be presented in a fun, interactive way through different art-based activities.
-Students will use a variety of mediums including clay, collage, origami and art-straws to reconstruct their sketches of extinct archosaurs and their environment!
+The project was closely linked to DAWNDINOS scientific research, dinosaur evolution, Triassic ecosystems and extinctions and presented in a fun, interactive way through different art-based activities.
+Students used a variety of media to reconstruct their sketches of extinct archosaurs and their environment!

-Over the five weeks the project will also look at species that are under threat of extinction, diversification and adaption as well as climate change issues that are relevant today.
+Over the five weeks the project also looked at species under threat of extinction, diversification and adaption as well as climate change issues that are relevant today.

 Dino/archosaur art sketches drawn by the students from text description of the archosaurs in our study.